-Supports Tanzania's NDC (2015) targets to reduce GHG emissions by up to 20% by 2030 and promote rural electrification and diversification of energy system.
+Supports Tanzania's NDC (2018) targets to reduce GHG emissions by up to 20% by 2030 and promote diversification of the energy system.
+The expansion of energy access will contribute to achieving the 70% by 2030 electrification target (SE4All Action Agenda 2015).
 Project’s numerous productive use customers and social service providers support sustainable economic growth in rural communities, which aligns with Tanzania’s Development Vision 2025.

 Tens of thousands of Tanzanians are set to gain first-time access to clean energy after a landmark deal was struck to provide long-term finance for solar PV mini-grids.

 Historically, mini-grid developers have struggled to attract long-term financing due to the perceived risks involved and the small-scale nature of individual installations.
 Now a new funding vehicle is breathing life into Tanzania’s promising mini-grid sector, and is expected to pave the way for approximately 60 new solar PV installations.